how to avoid PTO being used as a piggy bank

 Strategy #3: Offer a mini grant program

-A PTO sponsored grant program is something all PTOs should have in place, whether or not they feel like random funding requests aren’t a problem.
+A PTO sponsored mini grant program is something all PTOs should have in place, whether or not they feel like random funding requests aren’t a problem.

 And that’s because sometimes great ideas come up during the year and you’re going to want to have a way to pay for them without having to re-work the budget.